-A review of the historical data also shows that the difference in the nitrate/nitrite nitrogen concentrations between sites AWY000100 and AWY000115 appears to be increasing (Figure 7), although the levels vary widely downstream.
+A review of the historical data showed that the difference in the nitrate/nitrite nitrogen concentrations between sites AWY000100 and AWY000115 continue to fluctuate widely (Figure 7).
+Overall, concentrations are lower in the upstream site compared to the downstream site, and the former has concentration levels that are fairly steady.